Useful Library class numbers

 Please note: you might be asked to use the OSCOLA referencing system rather than Harvard.
 See the box below for more information about OSCOLA.
 Always check with your tutor to find out which one you need to use.
 If you are still not certain just email your Academic Librarians.

-OSCOLA manual: The complete version of the official OSCOLA manual.
-(Tip: Use keyboard shortcut "Ctrl+F" to search in the PDF document for a relevant word - e.g. "Footnote" or "Judge")
+OSCOLA Referencing Guide (4th edn, 2012) - the University of Oxford Tip: use the keyboard shortcut "Ctrl+F" to search in the PDF document for a relevant word - e.g. "Footnote" or "Judge".